spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

     entityTemplate.AddComponent(new Persistence.Snapshot(), gameLogic);
     entityTemplate.AddComponent(healthPickupComponent, gameLogic);
     entityTemplate.SetReadAccess(gameLogic, WorkerUtils.UnityClient);
+    entityTemplate.SetComponentWriteAccess(EntityAcl.ComponentId, gameLogic);

     return entityTemplate;
 }
 ```

 You may notice that `Position` and `Metadata` appear in the entity template of _every_ entity type.
 This is because these are mandatory "well-known components" that SpatialOS expects. `Persistence` is another "well-known component" that is optional.

 <%(#Expandable title="What are the 'well-known components' (Position, Metadata, Persistence) used for?")%>The SpatialOS 'well-known components' are for information that are almost always necessary on each entity.